b4iterdev/valo-map-veto/README.md

 Also this stictly follows VCT Map Veto Process.
 You can customize your veto order on `/create-advanced`, and even use HTTP request to create a match, which returns JSON type with status and generated id.

+With [this template](https://github.com/b4iterdev/valo-veto-nodecg.git), you can also have your veto process displayed on boardcast right on live or have a full-screen veto result.

 # Configuration

 Abilities to change `serverUrl` are WIP.
 You would likely to change `serverUrl` in `app/shared/config.ts` point to the URL where the server is hosted at.